Dnel93/docker-images/HOWTO.md

 docker cp apache:/var/log/dpkg.log .
 ```
 This is something similar to previous command but viceversa, here we're indicating the file path from the container and making a copy of it in our local path, for this particular case the location terminal at the moment it's being used

+# Commiting a container
+Never do that

+:)